-1. I have reviewed this Quarterly Report on Form 10-Q of Proteon Therapeutics, Inc.;
+1. I have reviewed this Quarterly Report on Form 10-Q for the period ended March 31, 2017 of Proteon Therapeutics, Inc.;

 2. Based on my knowledge, this report does not contain any untrue statement of a material fact or omit to state a material fact necessary to make the statements made, in light of the circumstances under which such statements were made, not misleading with respect to the period covered by this report;